step-security/harden-runner/README.md

       <img src="images/buildlog1.png" alt="Link in build log" >
     </p>

 3. Click on the link ([example link](https://app.stepsecurity.io/github/ossf/scorecard/actions/runs/2265028928)).
 You will see a process monitor view of file and network activities correlated with each step of the job.
+These insights hold significant value for forensic investigations, proving crucial in the event of an incident.

     <p align="left">
       <img src="images/insights2.png" alt="Insights from harden-runner" >